-Though I am only 29, I’m single, settled in my career, and really happy with my life.
+Though I am only 29, I’m single, settled in my career, and happy with my life.
 The only problem is I keep getting snarky comments from a few family members and friends.
-I bought a home that might be more than what I “need” but that I can totally afford.
+I bought a home that might be more than what I need, but it’s one I can totally afford.

 Now that I’ve started remodeling it, I can’t get my sister to stop saying things like “must be nice” or “you don’t even have kids.”
 This home is an investment for me, a major milestone, and something I would hope to celebrate.
 Do I just stop sharing with them?

-I’m so tired of feeling guilty, but tired of all the shade.
+I’m so tired of feeling guilty, but I’m tired of all the shade.